 Aung La N Sang is motivated by challenges.
 Four months removed from winning the ONE Middleweight World Championship, the 32-year-old known as “The Burmese Python” (20-10, 1 NC) is set to take on his biggest challenge yet.

 The Myanmar hero will meet Muay Thai and kickboxing heavyweight world champion Alain “The Panther” Ngalani in a rare Open Weight Super Bout at ONE: HERO’S DREAM, which broadcasts from Yangon’s Thuwunna Indoor Stadium on Friday, 3 November.

 This epic match-up is the type of story usually seen in a Hollywood script.
 In fact, the champ likens it to the movie Beowulf, “where [the hero] kills the monster, and has to fight the mother of the monster.”

 That said, he adds that it is the type of match-up and challenge that motivates him.

 “It is exciting new times, and I am ready to overcome whatever obstacles are ahead of me,” he says.
 “It is poetic because I am moving forward in my career, and I am competing against harder and harder opposition.”

-While the “Burmese Python” is now Myanmar’s foremost martial artist a national icon who inspires millions, there was a time when the challenger lacked passion and direction.
+While the “Burmese Python” is now Myanmar’s foremost martial artist, and a national icon who inspires millions, there was a time when the champion lacked passion and direction.